Your browser is out of date. Please update to view the site

 We perform energy audits of our water recycling systems, installations for the thermal recycling of air emissions, fuel consuming and other equipment to optimise their operation modes and improve energy efficiency.

-The use of renewable energy resources is SIBUR’s strategic priority in improving energy efficiency and tackling climate change.
+The use of energy resources from renewable sources is one of SIBUR's strategic priorities in the field of energy efficiency and combating climate change.

 Using petroleum by-products in our processes